 For this screen showcase of NZ visual arts talent, critic Mark Amery selects his top documentaries profiling artists.
 From the icons (Hotere, McCahon, Lye) to the unheralded (Edith Collier) to Takis the Greek, each portrait shines light on the person behind the canvas.
 "Naturally inquisitive, with an open wonder about the world, they make for inspiring onscreen company."

 Welsh-born Ray Henwood moved to Wellington in his 20s, having studied chemistry and done some professional acting.
 His long Kiwi theatre career began in-between jobs as a teacher and forensic toxicologist.
-There have also been a host of screen roles, most famously a run of Moro bar advertisements in the 70s, and an extended part as one of the office workers on classic comedy series Gliding On.
+There were also a host of screen roles — most famously a run of Moro bar adverts, and Hugh, one of the office workers on long-running comedy series Gliding On.
 In 2006 Henwood was awarded the Order of Merit for services to film and theatre.
-He has also toured one man shows as Richard Burton and Dylan Thomas, and helped found Wellington's Circa Theatre.
+He toured one man shows playing Richard Burton and Dylan Thomas, and helped found Wellington's Circa Theatre.
 Henwood passed away on 26 August 2019.

 Peter Metcalf has four decades of experience in making it all look seamless.
 After 20 years in state television, he became TV3’s first Head Video Editor in Wellington.
 His credits include classics like Country Calendar and Kaleidoscope, plus Great War Stories, 35 short documentaries for TV3 commemorating the First World War.
 He also helped launch successful post-production suite Blue Bicycle Flicks.